-All of these can be employed for adversarial training.
-However, our focus on targeting the magnitude component in attacks is explained in Figure 7a.
-Through our evaluation, we found that attacks based on magnitude in the frequency domain are particularly effective at degrading model performance.
-This is due to the fact that changes in magnitude directly affect the amplitude of audio signals, crucial for maintaining core acoustic features.
-Such changes alter the sound intensity across frequencies, complicating the model's task of distinguishing key characteristics between real and fake audio.
-Conversely, phase attacks have minimal impact on the model's predictions, as phase alterations primarily influence spatial audio perception and do not significantly affect feature detection.
+445 Choice of attack type for F-SAT: As discussed in Section 4.2, there are three types of adversarial 446 attacks on audio: time domain, frequency domain on magnitude, and frequency domain on phase.
+447 All of these can be employed for adversarial training.
+However, our focus on targeting the magnitude 448 component in attacks is explained in Figure 6a.
+Through our evaluation, we found that attacks based 449 on magnitude in the frequency domain are particularly effective at degrading model performance.
+This is due to the fact that changes in magnitude directly affect the amplitude of audio signals, crucial 450 for maintaining core acoustic features.
+Such changes alter the sound intensity across frequencies, 451 complicating the model's task of distinguishing key characteristics between real and fake audio.
+452 Conversely, phase attacks have minimal impact on the model's predictions, as phase alterations 453 primarily influence spatial audio perception and do not significantly affect feature detection.
+454

-We further validate our conclusions experimentally, as shown in Table 3.
-Our findings indicate that F-SAT excels in adversarial training against attacks on both time and phase domains, especially for attacked samples.
-Surprisingly, incorporating adversarial training focused on the time domain appears to diminish overall accuracy on original data and does not effectively enhance robustness against attacks in either domain.
-Direct attacks in the time domain may disrupt most features critical for differentiating between real and fake audio, potentially overburdening the model during training.
+455 We further validate our conclusions experimentally, as shown in Table 3.
+Our findings indicate that F-SAT excels in adversarial training against attacks on both time and frequency domains.
+Surpris-456 ingly, incorporating adversarial training focused on the time domain appears to diminish overall 457 accuracy on original data and does not effectively enhance robustness against attacks in either do-458 main.
+Direct attacks in the time domain may disrupt most features critical for differentiating between 459 real and fake audio, potentially overburdening the model during training.
+460

-Additionally, the introduction of RandAug to the RawNet3 baseline model significantly enhances accuracy on corrupted data, suggesting that the model benefits from exposure to varied conditions during training.
+Additionally, the introduction of RandAug to the RawNet3 baseline model significantly enhances 461 accuracy on corrupted data, suggesting that the model benefits from exposure to varied conditions 462 during training.
+463